OCZ: Accounting practices

 Several shareholder lawsuits revolved around questionable accounting practices during 2012.
 In May 2013 the NASDAQ gave OCZ until September 16, 2013 to file its delayed earnings.
-The company was several quarters late in filing and restated earnings all the way back to 2008.
+The company was several quarters late in filing and restated earnings back to 2008.

 On September 12, 2013, the company disclosed it would not meet the deadline, which was then extended to October 7.

 2013 saw OCZ's revenue fall steeply from $88.6 million in the second fiscal quarter of 2012 to $33.5 million in the second fiscal quarter of 2013, while financial losses increased.
 OCZ took a $30 million loan at a steep 15% interest rate from Hercules Technology Growth Capital.
 Because OCZ put in their own firm as collateral for the loan, Hercules Technology Growth Capital would gain ownership of OCZ if OCZ failed to repay the loan.

 After failing to meet the term of the loan, it was extended to June 2014, with the share price dropping 40% on November 4, 2013.
 On November 25, 2013, Hercules took control of OCZ's bank accounts because it was not in compliance with the conditions of the loan.

 The Securities and Exchange Commission charged former CEO Ryan Petersen and former CFO Arthur Knap for accounting failures.
 In a complaint filed in the Northern District of California, the SEC alleged that OCZ's former CEO Ryan Petersen engaged in a scheme to materially inflate OCZ's revenues and gross margins from 2010 to 2012.
 It separately charged OCZ's former chief financial officer Arthur Knapp for certain accounting, disclosure, and internal accounting controls failures at OCZ.
 Knapp agreed to settle the SEC's charges without admitting the allegations against him.
-As of 2015,the SEC's litigation continued against Petersen, and finally came to a close in 2017.
+As of 2015, the SEC's litigation continued against Petersen, and finally came to a close in 2017.